volusion/element/content/references/cart-events.md

 ### 'addToCart'

-The cart subscribes to the `addToCart` event.
-You can publish it from your own blocks to add items to the cart.
+The cart subscribes this event, and you can publish it from your own blocks to add items to the cart.

 #### 'addToCart' Usage